 Eton Action is an independent charity conceived and founded by Etonians to promote charitable activity and social responsibility among boys.
-It is still run primarily by boys: House representatives elect an executive committee which governs the charity under the guidance of the chairman, secretary and treasurer, who are masters.
-Trustees are drawn from current senior masters and former masters.
+Its activities consist primarily in raising money for charities other than Eton College itself.
+It is still run primarily by boys: an executive committee of boys governs the charity under the guidance of the chairman, secretary and treasurer, who are Masters.
+Trustees are drawn from current senior staff.

 A second annual fundraising activity is the Eton Action ‘mufti day’, on which boys and masters pay a small fee to attend school in informal dress.
-Once every two or three years there is another large-scale event; Recent examples have included a swimathon, a squashathon and an organathon.
+The day takes place in November to coincide with the BBC Children in Need appeal, which the proceeds (£2600 in 2016) go to support.
+Once every two or three years there is another large-scale event; recent examples have included a swimathon, a squashathon and an organathon.

 The contact address is: The Treasurer, Eton Action, Eton College, Windsor, Berks, SL4 6DW.